tparchman/F21_BIOL792_coursepage/week2_UnixII/unixII_primer.md

     $ alias ls = 'ls -lh'

 When you do this, it will only work from within a single terminal session.
 Once you get more comfortable in Unix, you will likely want to customize the behavior of your shell uniformly.
-This can easily be done by modifying a file, .profile or .bash_profile, that resides in your home directory.
+This can easily be done by modifying a file, `.zshrc`, `.bashrc`, `.profile` or `.bash_profile`, that resides in your home directory.
+The `.` before the file names here renders them 'hidden'.
+Thus, to move to your home directory and look for these types of files use:

+    $ cd ~
+    $ ls -a

+- If you are running a newer Mac OS, you are probably running the zsh terminal application.
+If so, `.zshrc` is the name of the profile file.
+If you have one, consider adding alias's such as below.
+If you dont have one, use `touch` to make one, or better yet, just download the example `.zshrc` on the course github page under `unix_resources` and move to your home directory.

+- If you are running an older Mac OS, or just prefer bash as a terminal application, the profile information is stored in `.bash_profile` or `.bashrc`.
+You can create such a file and insert alias commands as below or merely change the name of the `.zshrc` file above.

+- If you are running Ubuntu Linux, check which terminal application you are using and consult google.

 Id suggest the following alias's, or atleast this is what I use.

     # helpful alias collection
     alias python='python3'